There are several different types of weight loss surgery.

 Assessment before weight loss surgery

-Before weight loss surgery can take place, you'll be referred to a specialist clinic for an assessment to check if the operation is suitable.
+Before you can have weight loss surgery, you'll be referred to a specialist clinic for an assessment to check if the operation is suitable.

-- physical health – such as blood tests, X-rays and scans
+- physical health – using blood tests, X-rays and scans

 - diet and eating patterns